THE MYSTERY DISC #2: PROJECTS

 till the opening returns in bar 13.
 On "Weasels ripped my flesh" this melodic opening gets followed by a polyrhythmic section,

 with Zappa himself explaining what's going on.
-The rhythm section is using two meters simultaneously, whereas an improvising
+Band members are using two to three meters simultaneously, whereas an improvising

 sax is "blowing its nose".
-See the counterpoint #2 section for transcribed examples in this study of such
+See the the corresponding section, as well as the counterpoint #2 section for transcribed examples in this study of such

 Arabesque/Toad of the short forest, theme 2 (midi file).